 About

 Art is an expression of my identity and experiences.
-It allows me to communicate emotions and stories that words often cannot capture.
-Creating art is both a therapeutic process and a powerful tool for connection, enabling me to engage with others on a deeper, more meaningful level.
-Art, to me, is not just a passion but a purpose that drives my mission for inclusivity and understanding.
+It allows me to communicate emotions and stories that I can't always express in words.
+Creating art is both a therapeutic process and a powerful tool for connection on a meaningful level.
+Art, to me, is not just a passion but a purpose that drives my mission for societal change.

 My unique approach to portraiture is creating immersive art that challenges thoughts about identity and beauty.
 I want to create a platform to provoke thoughts and discussions that may challenge the perceptions that people have been conditioned to believe in our society.